Scents have the power to calm you down, create a mood and even evoke memories.

 What is Incense?

-Incense is made from a variety of combustible substances that give off a fragrance when burned and it often comes in a form as a stick and molded figures.
+Incense is made from a variety of combustible substances that give off a fragrance when burned and it often comes in a form as a stick and moulded figures.

 It is often used for global religious rituals: altar prayers for the departed souls in the Catholic Church, the Buddhist temples and Australian Aboriginal ceremonies.

 The materials and scents used to create incense are typically plant-based, most are also used for Chinese herbal medicine.
-The specific materials in each incense varies depending of the producer.
+The specific materials in each incense vary depending on the producer.

 Why should you choose Incense?